 Arriving in Conoa

 I was put on the foundations’ team when I first arrived.
 We dug the foundations for outhouses, laid the plumbing, and poured the concrete foundations.
-Another team would come and add walls, a sink, and toilet.
-The most difficult part was mixing the cement by hand.
+Another team would come and add walls, a sink, and a toilet.
+The most challenging part was mixing the cement by hand.
 First, we would have to find water, usually from the local creek.
 Then mix the sand, gravel, and cement by hand on a mixing board.
 After mixing, we shoveled the concrete into the foundation frames and leveled it.
 Then we aligned the pipes and finished the foundation.
-After a week of this, I was moved to another team that was responsible for outfitting the main house with windows, a kitchen, doors, counters, stairs, etc.
+After a week of this, I was moved to another team responsible for outfitting the main house with windows, a kitchen, doors, counters, stairs, etc.

-The normal work schedule was Monday-Friday with some people volunteering to work weekends to meet deadlines.
+The regular work schedule was Monday-Friday, with some people volunteering to work weekends to meet deadlines.
 Outside of work, we would go to Canoa and sometimes San Vicente.
 Canoa was about a 15-minute walk from the All Hands Volunteers’ base.
 There, we had more options to eat and relax.
 Some of the best shawarmas I’ve ever had were from a husband and wife serving them from the back of a van in Canoa.
 There are also plenty of bars and dining options in the area.
-The rules of the base were to be back inside the gate by 10 pm.
+The base rules were to be back inside the gate by 10 pm.
 If not, you had to find somewhere else to stay for the night or be on grunt duty the next morning.
 On the weekends, we usually would go hang out in Canoa.
 The rooms were cheap enough so it was better to stay there than go back to the base.

 We didn’t work all the time.
-The staff and volunteers would often have games and contests to raise more money or just to have fun.
+The staff and volunteers would often have games and contests to raise more money or just have fun.
 We would hold auctions where people would donate skills, time, personal materials, food, or anything that could be auctioned.
 For example, I won tea brought to me twice a day (no matter what) for a week from an English guy for $30.
 I auctioned off my breakfast eggs since I don’t eat them.
 Other people auctioned off backrubs, language lessons, crazy haircuts, guitar lessons, massages, or anything that came to mind.
 One guy auctioned off an erotic novel written by his dad.
 I think that one received the most money.
-We would also have parties and dinners away from the base to change up the pace and have some fun.
-Many nights we just sat around a bonfire on the beach and drank rum.
+We would also have parties and dinners away from the base to change the pace and have some fun.
+We just sat around a bonfire on the beach many nights and drank rum.

 Interacting with the locals